gabriel3312cl/cypress-mastery-realworld-app/test-charters/authentication.md

 ## Sign up
 should redirect to home page after sign up as logged in

-should display signup errors:
+should display signup validation errors:
 - when username is empty
-- when username is taken
 - when email is empty
-- when email is taken
 - when password is empty
 - when password length < 4
+- when wrong email format

+should display error for taken username

+should display error for taken email

 ## Sign in
 should be able to login and logout

-should display login errors:
+should display login validation errors:
 - when email is empty
-- when wrong email format
 - when password is empty
 - when password length < 4
+- when wrong email format

-- when invalid user
+should display error for invalid user

-- when invalid password for existing user
+should display error for existing user when invalid password